The Best of Chicago in 3 Days Itinerary

 Attractions: Magnificent Mile, Architectural River Cruise, and Navy Pier

 Dining: Oak Tree Restaurant & Bakery, House of Blue Back Porch Restaurant, and Billy Goat Tavern

-Begin day 2 with breakfast at a classic and newly renovated neighborhood favorite, Oak Tree Restaurant & Bakery.
+Begin day 2 with breakfast at a classic and newly renovated neighborhood favorite, the Oak Tree Restaurant & Bakery.
 It's in the heart of the Gold Coast and at the beginning of the Magnificent Mile, right in the 900 Shops Mall.
 Their breakfast fare is so good they serve it all day long.

 Since you're already there, start your Mag Mile adventure at the 900 North Michigan Shops.
 Make sure to stop in the world-famous Bloomingdale's and check out high end-stores like Michael Kors and Gucci.
 If you're a die-hard shopper, visit all 6 floors.

 Continue traveling south down the Magnificent Mile (N. Michigan Avenue).
 Some places to stop are the shops at Water Tower Place (Godiva Chocolatier, The LEGO Store, and American Girl Place are a few specialty classics), the two-story Tiffany & Co., HERSHEY'S Chicago, and the Shops at North Bridge.

 When you're done with shopping on N. Michigan, cross over to Dearborn St and head south to the House of Blues, where you'll eat dinner at the Back Porch Restaurant.
 Make sure to present your Go Chicago Card to take advantage of your "buy one lunch entrée, get one free" special.

 Present your Go Chicago Card at the Navy Pier Ogden Slip ticket booth, and redeem your tickets by presenting your Go Chicago Card.

 Depart on your 1-hour narrated cruise, featuring all of Chicago's greatest architectural landmarks.
 The cruise departs from Ogden Slip at Navy Pier.
-The cruise will also bring you back to Navy Pier.4:00 PM: Head to Navy Pier Park Attraction Ticket Booth
+The cruise will also bring you back to Navy Pier.

 After your tour, it's time to explore the world-famous Navy Pier.
 First, you'll want to pick up your 5-ride Combo Ticket at the any of the park's attraction ticket booths.
 Make sure you do this before 5:30.